-Materials will start to deteriorate over time, jeopardizing the safety and integrity of the product.
+Materials used to produce car seats will deteriorate over time, jeopardizing the safety and integrity of the product.
 When the plastic shell starts to deteriorate it becomes more brittle.
 This could create a situation where the car seat doesn’t hold up the way it should in an accident, which defeats its purpose.
 Even the metal components can develop rust in areas that we cannot see preventing the metal from performing the way it should.

 Innovation is another reason for expiration.
 Much like the evolving safety components and technology being built into vehicles, car seat manufacturers are also constantly working to improve child passenger safety.
 A lot of manufacturers do independent side impact protection tests even though there is no current standard.
 As crash tests evolve, car seat technology advances and changes, yet another reason car seats have expiration dates.

 Sometimes cars are a total loss simply because parts are no longer available.
 The same can be true for car seat parts too.
 Once the car seat is out of production, finding replacement parts can be challenging if not impossible.